-Donor sperm can be used for Artificial Insemination or In Vitro Fertilization and Intracytoplasmic Sperm Injection.
+Donor sperm can be used for Intrauterine Insemination or In Vitro Fertilization and Intracytoplasmic Sperm Injection.
 Prior to considering donor sperm IVF or IUI in Hawaii, you should contact our office for advice.
 The Fertility Institute of Hawaii stores sperm onsite as the Hawaii Sperm Bank.
 We typically use sperm banks from the mainland for patients wanting to use donor sperm for intrauterine insemination or IVF in Hawaii.

 The first step is to contact the Fertility Institute of Hawaii prior to considering donor sperm IVF in Hawaii.